 The Meditative Mind: How Sitting Still Can Turn Back the Brain’s Clock

-It arrives without warning, slips between the cracks in your schedule, and waits…not to be chased, but to be noticed.
-Stillness doesn't demand anything from you.
+Stillness doesn't demand anything from you the way chatter does.
 It doesn't care if your hair is brushed, if your inbox is full, or if you're running late again.

 It just is.

-And those who meet it there, those who sit, breathe, and let go, might be doing more than lowering their blood pressure.
+And those who meet it there like my dad, those who sit, breathe, and let go, might be doing more than lowering their blood pressure.

 They might actually be turning back the clock.